sheracore/Docker-concepts-and-commands/README.md

 COPY app.py /app/main.py
 ```
 #### To add name to your image you can use ``` sudo docker build -t myapp:v1 . ```
-#### As you can see in below pic we have two containers myapp and redis and two contaier can be seen by OS but can't be see  each together and now we want to connect together by create a network:
+#### As you can see in below picture we have two containers myapp and redis and two contaiers can be seen by OS but thay can't see each gether and now we want to connect them by create a network:
 ![redis and myapp container](/pics/dokcer)
 ![redis and myapp container](/pics/docker2.png)
 #### Using this command you can create a network